 The primary goal of child support is to provide children with the necessary funds to live healthy, happy lives.
 However, the needs of each child may vary, especially if a child has special needs or disabilities.

 Children with special needs often require more care than those without, and this care often comes with costly medical bills, expensive medications, therapies, special education costs, and more.
 A child support order will reflect this.
 Parents might need to pay for specialized automobiles, furniture, or home modifications to better support their child’s mobility.
 Some parents will need help to care for their child, which means the child support order will also need to consider the cost of caregivers, in-home nurses, an assisted living facility, or other professional help.

 Whatever the needs of the child, both parents are expected to meet those needs to the best of their abilities.
 There are government programs and other organizations designed to lend financial aid to families of children with special needs, but these contributions can only help so much.
 As a rule, the parents are primarily responsible for paying for the added expense required when caring for a child with special needs.

 Special Needs Children Over 18 Years of Age

 In most cases, child support ends once a child reaches the age of 18 and becomes a legal adult, or, sometimes, after they complete their secondary education.
 However, if a child has a serious disability, the supporting parent may be required to continue paying child support even after the child has reached 18 years old.
-Some children with special needs will still be unable to support themselves once they reach adulthood, which means their parents will continue to support them financially as they continue to grow.
+Some children with special needs will still be unable to support themselves once they reach adulthood, which means their parents will continue to support them financially.